DiamondJdev/VexV5PiServer/README.md

 ## 🔧 Setup Overview

 This project installs a **FastAPI Python server** on your Pi, which listens for upload requests and flashes VEX code using PROS.
 It runs on a port of your choosing (see [Chapter 4](#-installing-the-server)) and uses SSH and HTTPS for encrypted communication.
+> This guide covers a broad, barebones install made to help beginners setup a Raspberry Pi SSH Server and connect to it using RAS Key-pair authentication.

 ---